Crosshairs/Legend/README.txt

 		There is various conventions and protocol that needs to be followed when handling any files related to the game.
 If said protocol/conventions are not stated above, they will be stated here.

 		For naming Branches:
-			-Development Branches/ Subdevelopment Branches| 'Develop' + '::' + <Intended Branch to Merge to> + ':' + <Branch Name> + ':' + <File(s)/Containing Folder(s) intended to be edited>
+			- Development Branches/ Subdevelopment Branches| 'Develop' + '--' + <Intended Branch to Merge to> + '-' + <Branch Name>
-				o Files should not contain the extension o Folders should have an asterick (*) immediately before the folder name o If there are multiple files/folders, separate them with a dash (-) o If the name starts getting long, cut it off with a "..." o Example 1| Develop::Master:MyBranch:File1
+				o Example 1| Develop--Master-MyBranch
-				o Example 2| Develop::Master:MyBranch:File1-File2...
+				o Example 2| Develop--Master-MyBranch
-				o Example 3 (for Subdevelopment Branches)| Develop:: MyBranch:MySubBranch:*Folder1-File3-*Folder2...
+				o Example 3 (for Subdevelopment Branches)| Develop--MyBranch-MySubBranch

-			-Deletion Branches| 'Delete' + '::' + <Intended Branch to Merge to> + ':' + <Branch Name> + ':' + <File(s)/Containing Folder(s) intended to be deleted>
+			- Deletion Branches| 'Delete' + '--' + <Intended Branch to Merge to> + '-' + <Branch Name>
-				o Files should not contain the extension o Folders should have an asterick (*) immediately before the folder name o If there are multiple files/folders, separate them with a dash (-) o If the name starts getting long, cut it off with a "..." o Example 1| Delete::Master:MyBranch:File1
+				o Example 1| Delete--Master-MyBranch
-				o Example 2| Delete::Master:MyBranch:File1-File2...
+				o Example 2| Delete--Master-MyBranch

-			-Parts of Subdevelopment Branches can be deleted by replacing the 'Develop' keyword with 'Delete' o Example 1| Delete:: MyBranch:MySubBranch:*Folder1-File3-*Folder2...
+				o Example 3| Delete--MyBranch-MySubBranch

+			- Branch and Sub-branch names should sum up the files/folders being changed in one or two words.
+Use CamelCase for naming branches.

 		For commit messages: